lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

 The animation of the UV textures is a bit tricky.
 The UV texture is split into rows and columns (N times N).
 The texture should be square.
-You have to use :guilabel:`UV Split` in the UV channel and fill in the name of the UV layer.
+You have to use *UV Split* in the UV channel and fill in the name of the UV layer.
 This generated UV coordinates for this layer.

 Split UV's
    The amount of rows/columns in the texture to be used.
-   Coordinates are a single part of the :guilabel:`UV Split` grid, which is a n?n grid over the whole texture.
-What the part is used for each particle and at what time is determined by the :guilabel:`Offset` and :guilabel:`Animate` controls.
+   Coordinates are a single part of the *UV Split* grid, which is a n?n grid over the whole texture.
+What the part is used for each particle and at what time is determined by the *Offset* and *Animate* controls.
 These can be used to make each billboard unique or to use an "animated" texture for them by having each frame of the animation in a grid in a big image.
 Billboard Split UV
-   Set the name of the *UV layer* to use with billboards (you can use a different one for each :guilabel:`UV Channel`).
-By default, it is the active UV layer (check the :guilabel:`Mesh` panel in the :guilabel:`Editing` context, :kbd:`f9`).
+   Set the name of the *UV layer* to use with billboards (you can use a different one for each *UV Channel*).
+By default, it is the active UV layer (check the *Mesh* panel in the *Editing* context, :kbd:`F9`).
 Animate
    Dropdown menu, indicating how the split UVs could be animated (changing from particle to particle with time):